Russia's war on Ukraine latest: Civilians trapped in battle for salt town | Headlines

 * For now, northwest Ukraine's border with Belarus is a landscape of burst river banks, thick mud and waterlogged fields, so a Russian assault from there soon seems unlikely.
 ECONOMY

 * Russian state budget revenue from oil taxes declined in December to 511.7 billion roubles ($7.6 billion), the lowest since March 2021, according to data from the Finance Ministry, following a slide in oil prices. * Car sales in Russia collapsed by 58.8% in 2022, the Association of European Businesses (AEB) said, as the industry reels from the impact of Western sanctions.
-(Compiled by Grant McCool)
+(Compiled by Grant McCool and Michael Perry; Editing by Kim Coghill)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)